 Making it super easy for parents to sponsor your program during registration is a simple way to get a few new sponsors for next season without having to awkwardly ask parents in person if they are willing to be a sponsor.

 Registering players for your next football season doesn’t have to be tough.
-Following these simple steps can help make your registration process smooth for you and for the participants.
+Following these simple steps can help make your registration process smooth for you and for the participants, and help offset the costs of running your football team.